Brand consistency and visibility on and offline.

 Why should your customers buy from you instead of the competition?
 When launching or re-branding a restaurant get your staff to dress up in a fancy dress or go out on the street offering free tasters from your menu.
 Something a little out of the ordinary can make a difference.

-Mail man carry a very large postal sack
+Mail man carrying a very large postal sack

 Tip number 9.
 Consider your branding when sending out a communication.